At the Codfish Ball: Plot

-Peggy tells Joan (Christina Hendricks) she thinks Abe is going to break up with her over dinner, but Joan tells her that perhaps he is going to propose to her, telling her that if he breaks up with her she already knows her response, but if he is going to propose, that she needs to have her answer prepared, especially if it is no. Peggy arrives for dinner with Abe in a new dress, who doesn't ask if she will marry him but rather if she would like to move in together.
+Peggy tells Joan (Christina Hendricks) she thinks Abe is going to break up with her over dinner, but Joan tells her that perhaps he is going to propose to her, telling her that if he breaks up with her she already knows her response, but if he is going to propose, that she needs to have her answer prepared, especially if it is no. Peggy, in a new dress, arrives for dinner with Abe, who doesn't ask if she will marry him but rather if she would like to move in together.
 She hesitates but says "I do".

 At a dinner with Heinz, Megan learns the Heinz client, Raymond Geiger (John Sloman), is planning to fire the agency.
 She secretly tells this to Don and prompts him to pitch the new concept at the table.
 Raymond is impressed and finally gives the plan a thumbs-up.
 Later in a cab, Don lavishes his wife with praise and kisses.
 Since their apartment is currently crowded, she suggests they have sex at the office.

 The next morning, Peggy tells Joan that she and Abe are moving in together, worried that Joan will be disappointed for her.
 Joan calls it a romantic notion and suggests marriage may be overrated, noting that Greg had decided his commitment to the U.S. Army is more important than his commitment to her.
 Ken Cosgrove (Aaron Staton) recounts the Heinz meeting to everyone in the conference room, but Harry Crane takes credit he doesn't deserve, while Pete Campbell notes they still are out of thousands of dollars spent wooing Heinz.
 Don credits his wife, who calls it beginner's luck.
 Peggy congratulates Megan, telling her "This is as good as this job gets."
 Megan looks melancholic, not being enthusiastic about it as she is being told she should be.

-The next day, Sally asks her father if she can go to the awards dinner.
-Emile and Marie quarrel again, and Megan lets Don know that her father is cheating on her mother.
+The next day, Sally asks her father if she can go to the awards dinner. Émile and Marie quarrel again, and Megan lets Don know that her father is cheating on her mother.